Industrial and provident society: Forms of financial capital: Community shares

+The maximum individual withdrawable shareholding is currently set at £100,000 (although other IPSs may hold more shares than this).
+The limit used to include non-withdrawable shares, but this was removed in 2011.
+Since 2006, the FCA has been willing, in principle, to permit co-operative societies to have non-user investor members providing certain conditions are met and this, in combination with the removal of the £100,000 holding limit for non-withdrawable shares, may open up wider possibilities for co-operatives to raise finance from investors while maintaining user control.

 Since 2012, the use of withdrawable share capital by community benefit societies has been commonly described as 'community shares'.
 Over £150 million has been raised in community shares by over 440 community owned businesses across the UK.
 Recent research has shown that this model has proven very resilient, with 92% of all businesses who have raised capital through community shares still trading to date.
 As community share offers are exempt from formal regulation, the Community Shares Unit (CSU) oversees best practice standards, intelligence and development of the community shares market.
 The CSU is a formal partnership between Co-operatives UK, Locality and The Plunkett Foundation.

 In depth guidance on the legislation and best practice standards on running community share offers is available from The Community Shares Handbook.